MichaelJHTaggart/dnd/src/content/campaigns/the-journey.md

     quote: "My character thinks what he is doing is good so his alignment is good."
     deathDate: 2021-12-02
     causeOfDeath: "For no aparant reason whatsoever killed a shop keeper doing a deal with Sadi to buy the boat from him that he murdered a father and son to get, was tracked down and killed by a famed wizard who claimed to have served 'justice' by killing him."
+  - playerName: "Erik"
+    name: "Gilford"
+    class: "Cleric?"
+    race: "Dwarf"
+    level: 5
+    quote: "Thoughtful, and prudent"
+    deathDate: 2021-12-02
+    causeOfDeath: "After killing some innocent shop attendants who attempted to raise the alarm of their shop keeper being killed by Sadi, was killed by a famed wizard who claimed to have served 'justice'."
 ---

 Our heroes start in a bustling city, but after they are captured and attempted to be made slaves they make tracks across the Tauran Kingdom, and uncover a plot to overthrow the Kingdom; They end up rescuing a colony of creations (Pig People) from the shadow realm and settle down with the pig people.